monalvrz/stock-analysis/README.md

 In addition to generating code to get the information we needed to analyze which company might be a better option for Steve's parents to invest in, modifications were made to the code to make it run faster.
 This was intended to make the code work with a larger database.

 The first part of the code remained the same.
-In it, the following steps were performed:
+The following steps were performed:
 - Declare startTime an endTime as variables
 - Generate a message box to insert the year in which you would like to perform the analysis.
 - Start the timer to evaluate the amount of time the operation will take.